xinglongzhangnudt/Robust-Koopman-MPC/README.md

 # Robust-Koopman-MPC

-This repository contains material related  to the Automatica article "Robust tube-based model predictive control with Koopman operators"
+This repository contains an example for implementing "Robust tube-based MPC with Koopman operators"

 ## Table of Contents